 Day 3: Podgórze and Kazimierz

 Find the Teatr Słowackiego tram stop at the foot of Pawia.
 It’s close to Galeria Krakowska and the train station, and a 5-minute walk from the Barbican.
 Take the #3 tram in the direction of Nowy Bieżanów P+R. It’s 5 stops to plac Bohaterów Getta and the whole journey takes 8 minutes.
 We’ll return to plac Bohaterów Getta (Ghetto Heroes Square) after breakfast.
 For now, with the tram stop behind you, cross to the top right and turn into Piwna.
 Take the first right into Krakusa and then the first left into Nadwiślańska.
 You’ll see the river to your right and the incredible CRICOTEKA building – this a contemporary art space in honour of artist and performer Tadeusz Kantor.
-Swoją Drogą sits a few minutes further on the left.
-It’s a 6-minute walk.
+Fresh Café is located here, high up, overlooking the river.

 10:00am: Ghetto Heroes Square and Pharmacy Under the Eagle

 Retrace your steps back to plac Bohaterów Getta.
 The empty chairs offer a poetic response to the complex history behind this site.
 The square lay just inside the main gate to the Kraków Ghetto.
 From here, the residents would have waited for deportation, carrying the possessions and furniture that would eventually be left behind and abandoned.
 But the monument also conveys are more hopeful message.
 The square was also a place to socialise and a base for resistance.